Dmitri-Sintsov/django-jinja-knockout/docs/datatables.rst

 this code is not requited in recent versions of the framework, but still it provides an useful example to someone who wants to implement custom action types and their templates.

-Since version 0.7.0, there is built-in `Action type 'pagination'`_ which allows to add `iconui`_ buttons with grid actions attached directly to datatable pagination list.
+There is built-in `Action type 'pagination'`_ which allows to add `iconui`_ buttons with grid actions attached directly to datatable pagination list.

 Grids API
 ---------